TVR M series: US emissions certification

 US rules meant that Triumph's federally certified 2.5 L inline-six engine could be installed in TVRs for US sale with less rigorous testing, even though Triumph themselves stopped offering this engine in 1976.
 Aware that supplies of the Triumph 2.5 L engine would eventually be exhausted, TVR had contracted Californian company Olson Engineering, Inc. to design modifications to the Essex V6 such that it could be EPA-certified in 1976.
 A legislative change also meant that the Essex engine could now be certified with the less onerous process.
 They were successful in this effort, and imports of the 142 hp Essex-engined M-series cars began late in 1977 (for 1978).
 An owner's handbook supplement for US Federal models indicates that the emissions control system used a catalytic converter, exhaust gas recirculation, and secondary air injection.

-In the middle of 1979, Stewart Halstead organized the creation of TVR Sports Cars, Inc., which was intended to replace TVR Cars of America as the primary importer after Jerry Sagerman left the TVR import business.
+In the middle of 1979, Stewart Halstead organized the creation of TVR Sports Cars, Inc., which was intended to replace TVR Cars of America as the primary importer after Gerry Sagerman left the TVR import business.
 The new company was to be headed by an American, Pierre Arquin.

+Import of non-compliant cars

-A shipment of approximately twenty 3000Ss arrived in September 1979, and were marked by the import company as being emissions compliant without the Olson Engineering emissions kit actually having been fit.
+Between October 1979 and January 1980, four shipments with a total of twenty-eight 3000S cars were received by Arquin's import business.
+These cars were apparently marked by the importer as being emissions compliant without the Olson Engineering emissions kit actually having been fitted.
 Dealers were made aware of this fact, but were each apparently coerced into buying at least two of the non-compliant cars with the threat of withholding spare parts for other TVR models.
-One dealer explained the situation to a customer who happened to work for the US government in an emissions-regulation capacity, and he reported the violation to the authorities.
-The cars were then impounded.
-During the long period of time during which Martin Lilley attempted to communicate with US customs officials to resolve the situation, the cars were neglected and stored outside, where they deteriorated and were vandalized.
+One dealer explained the situation to a customer who happened to work for the US government in a regulatory capacity, and he reported the violation to the authorities.
+Eighteen of the twenty-eight cars were seized by the government.
+The remaining ten cars had already been delivered to a third party and "an institutional decision was made not to seize those cars."

+During the long period of time during which Martin Lilley attempted to communicate with US customs officials to resolve the situation, the impounded cars were neglected and stored outside, where they deteriorated and were vandalized.
 The cars were eventually re-exported, repaired, and sold in Germany, but the short-term financial impact of the unsalable cars (worth over £100,000 in total) was damaging to the development of the M-series replacement, the Tasmin.